Jamaican designer to debut in Macy's

 Even while holding down the jobs, Mahoney continued to expand his portfolio, noting, “I continued growing my brand awareness as much as I could, developed additional jewellery styles, and increased our luxury scarves customer base.

-“Simultaneously,” he explained, “I took on temp jobs at other fashion brands to support the business and myself.”
+“Simultaneously,” Mahoney, who also serves as CEO and creatice director of Things II Come, explained.
+“I took on temp jobs at other fashion brands to support the business and myself.”

 He started Things II Come in 2009 with a line of scarves, later adding jewellery, sofa pillows, made-to-measure clothing; and later his women's footwear.